Nashville Drug Crime Lawyer

 With such serious consequences on the line, it is of utmost importance that we build a compelling criminal defense to present in court.
 Most frequently, we can argue that law enforcement had no probable cause to search your home, person, or vehicle in the first place.
 This is known as an unlawful search and seizure.

-An alternative defense we could utilize might include proving that the drugs in question weren’t yours, as the prosecutor will need to prove beyond a reasonable doubt that they were.
+An alternative defense our simple possession lawyers could utilize might include proving that the drugs in question weren’t yours, as the prosecutor will need to prove beyond a reasonable doubt that they were.

 Nashville Drug Crime FAQ